Pūrākau

 Predictive Risk Modelling the State: Turning the Surveillance Apparatus Where It Belongs

 The Social Investment Agency presents predictive risk modelling as neutral, necessary, and life-saving.
 It will prevent harm, ensure accountability, and guide evidence-based decisions about who poses a danger to children.
 The predictive risk models sit atop the Integrated Data Infrastructure, a system that collects, links, and stores every interaction whānau Māori have with state agencies across health, education, justice, benefits, housing, and employment.
-This data flows one way: into permanent profiles that follow whānau across generations.
+This data flows one way; into permanent profiles that follow whānau across generations.

 So let us take them at their word.